 You will be fully informed regarding dates, times and venues of assessment activities, and regarding deadlines and procedures for submitting written assignments.
 Some programmes require you to submit assignments electronically and you will be shown how to do this.
+You can also follow the guidelines available on our learner support page on siptuLEARN.
 If penalties for late submissions apply, this process will be explained to you.
 Late submissions, however, must be agreed with your tutor in advance.

 You should ensure that all your submissions have the required identification information.
-Those completing Level 6 Trade Union Studies should also ensure that a copy of the NCI cover sheet has been completed and submitted, this is available on Return Learn section the to module assessment on siptuLEARN (https://siptulearn.ie/sfwd-lessons/assessment-at-siptu-college/) or can be requested from your tutor.
+Those completing Level 6 Trade Union Studies should also ensure that a copy of the NCI cover sheet has been completed and submitted, this is available on the Return to Learn module assessment section on siptuLEARN (https://siptulearn.ie/sfwd-lessons/assessment-at-siptu-college/) can or be requested from your tutor.